 The following are some examples of how using ACH with a Third Party Processor can benefit your business:

-- Bank verification: With options like pre-notes, micro-deposit validation, and Authentecheck™ auto-verification, customer bank accounts are easily verified for ACH transaction
+- Bank verification: With options like pre-notes, micro-deposit validation, and Authentecheck™ auto-verification, customer bank accounts (and balance amounts) are instantly verified for ACH transactions.

 To minimize risks, we adhere to stringent, industry-standard compliance policies and procedures, with data protection as a top priority.
 We encrypt all payment data during transactions, and offer the option to tokenize bank account numbers— thereby minimizing concerns around holding onto sensitive financial data.